Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

    -  If ``required`` or ``requisite`` is set, the failure of U2F authentication will cause a failure of the overall authentication.
-      Failure will occur when the configured Nitrokey FIDO is not plugged, lost or destroyed.
+      Failure will occur when the configured Nitrokey is not plugged, lost or destroyed.

    -  You will lose access to your computer if you mis-configured the